warp-contracts/academy/warp-academy-docs/docs/sdk/basic/deployment.md

 const warp = WarpFactory.forMainnet().use(new DeployPlugin());
 ```

+### Signer

+In order to deploy a contract a proper wallet should be attached and wrapped in one of the `Signer` implementations.
+Further informations regarding server and browser usage can be found in the [DeployPlugin `Signer` section](../advanced/plugins/deployment.md#signer).

 ### Deployment methods

-Further informations about deployment - including all possible deployment methods can be found in the [DeployPlugin docs](https://academy.warp.cc/docs/sdk/advanced/plugins/deployment).
+Further informations about deployment - including all possible deployment methods can be found in the [DeployPlugin docs](../advanced/plugins/deployment.md).

 ### Bundled contract format